rachaellampardfrance/Exoplanetary_Systems/README.md

 <a id='summary'></a>

 ### 📋 Summary:
-This program is intended to get star system data from NASA's 'stellar hosts' database via TAP request using ADQL.
-Then the data is organised and cleaned down to the unique star systems required Ready for analysis, the data is then organised into new data frames to plot various visual graphs...
+This Project consists of multiple programs:
+#### Data Collection Program
+A program that runs multiple other programs, which gather planetary and stellar host data from various NASA's Exoplanet Archive tables via TAP request using ADQL which is then organised, cleaned and saved into relevant tables in a local sqlite3 database.
+Lastly a program that is made with pandas and matplotlib to analyse, visualise and save system data in figures.
+- Python, Astroquery (TapPlus), Sqlite3, Pandas, Matplotlib, Pytest, ADQL

+#### Web Program
+A website application that represents planetary and system data to the user.
+- Python, OOP, Flask, HTML, CSS, Pytest

 <a id='built_with'></a>